CodySt0/reactToDoList/README.md

+I tried making this list work, but had some issues such as deleting a list item and checking them off.
+Thank you for taking a look at this project though, I appreciate it!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.